 Suitable for Key Stage 2 and above

-Workshop timing: negotiable, minimum 1 hour sessions in a half or full day.
+Workshop timing: negotiable, minimum 1 hour sessions, within a half or full day.

-We provide: 15 brooms for the workshop, live music played on fiddle and melodeon, and we leave a recording and the sheet music of the tune used in the workshop.
+We provide: a selection of wooden soled dancing clogs, live music played on fiddle and melodeon, and we leave a recording and the sheet music of the tune used in the workshop.

 Link with: PE, Local History and Geography topics, Music